gojimmypi/VerilogLanguageExtension/AddedExtensionProjectTemplates/README.md

 Although Visual Studio should (in theory) allow an included project to be an asset in the deployed VSIX install, this behaviour at one time was not observed.

-To manually install a template, from the main menu in the [AddedExtensionProjectTemplate/Verilog Project/Verilog Project.sln Solution](./Verilog Project.sln) click on `Project - Export Template`.
+To manually install a template, from the main menu in the [Verilog Project.sln](./Verilog Project.sln) solution file and click on `Project - Export Template`.
 Ensure the `VerilogProjectTemplate` is the project being exported! (this is typically not the default).

 ![export_template.png](./images/export_template.png)